lambdan/mute-songs/README.md

 4. Run `python mute.py list.txt`
 5. Copy the `ffmpeg` command and run it
 6. Upload this new version to Youtube
-7. Repat from step 2 until YouTube is happy
+7. Repeat from step 2 until YouTube is happy